wcycqjy/AffectGPT-with-Pose/README.md

 ## License

 This project is released under the Apache 2.0 license as found in the LICENSE file.
 The service is a research preview intended for **non-commercial use ONLY**.
-Please get in touch with us if you find any potential violations.